-The distinguished IET Innovation Awards ceremony will take place once again at The Brewery in London.
+The distinguished IET Innovation Awards ceremony took place once again at The Brewery in London.

-You will be welcomed by a champagne drinks reception for all guests where you will have the chance to explore the Discover Innovation Shortlist Showcase, where our shortlistees will be showing off their fantastic innovations first-hand.
+Guests were welcomed by a champagne drinks reception for all guests where they had a chance to explore the Discover Innovation Shortlist Showcase, where our shortlistees were showing off their fantastic innovations first-hand.

-You’ll then enjoy a fantastic 3 course meal and be right in the heart of the awards as winners are announced throughout the evening.
+They then enjoyed a fantastic 3 course meal and were right in the heart of the awards as winners are announced throughout the evening.

-For the 2017 IET Innovation Awards we are thrilled to confirm Rick Edwards as our ceremony host.
+For the 2017 IET Innovation Awards we were thrilled to confirm Rick Edwards as our ceremony host.

 Presenter, DJ and erstwhile Hollyoaks extra (he’s still a massive fan), Rick Edwards presents Free Speech, a live monthly debate show led by audience tweets.